jnozzi/cocoadev.com/markdown/CoreDataTools.md

-A number of tools that makes dealing with Core Data objects easier in app-delegate-has-single-General/NSManagedObjectContext apps.
+A number of tools that makes dealing with Core Data objects easier in app-delegate-has-single-NSManagedObjectContext apps.

 Docs inline with the code.
-Consider them public domain -- General/EmanueleVulcano aka millenomi
+Consider them public domain -- EmanueleVulcano aka millenomi

 L0CoreDataTools.h: